iago-mendes/stemguy-posts/2021-01-03-evolution-of-stars.md

 # Disclaimer

 Stellar evolution is a very complex subject, so there are many more cases that could be mentioned.
-However, since this blog is intended to show how interesting STEM is for non-experts in this area, I have only focused on the most important parts of the life of a star.
+However, since this blog is intended to show how interesting STEM is for non-experts in this area, I have only focused on the most important and common parts of the life of stars.
 Topics like variable stars and low mass stars can be discussed in future articles.